-For years she had to stack her schedule, documenting every performance with a copy of the program.
-Even as a member of the Lyric Opera viola section, she had to prove she would have a job for the following two years, re-qualifying for her O-visa, a permit for non-immigrants who possess extraordinary ability.
-After several rounds of this she was able to procure a green card.
+For years she stacked her schedule, taking few vacation days and cataloging the printed program of every performance.
+Even as a member of the Lyric Opera viola section, she had to demonstrate to United States Citizenship and Immigration Services that her employment status was good for another two years – a standard requirement for an O-visa, a permit for non-immigrants who possess extraordinary ability.
+After several rounds of submitting her performance history and re-qualifying for the O-visa, she was eligible for a green card.

 This “alien of extraordinary ability” was Carol Cook, now principal viola of the Lyric Opera Orchestra.
 Cook, who trained at Juilliard, has played in the Lyric Opera Orchestra for a decade, except for one year when she took a sabbatical to play in the Chicago Symphony Orchestra.

 For Cook, the only bit of unfinished business was becoming an American.
 Chicago is home to this Scottish fiddler and violist.
 Thus, the minute she was eligible, after living as a “permanent resident” five years, Carol Cook applied for citizenship.
 On Monday, July 22, 2013, Carol Cook took the Oath of Allegiance and became a United States citizen.